|Scientific Name||Sonchus arvensis|

 Plants are highly competitive, persistent, and can rapidly colonize new sites by vegetative reproduction.
 S. arvensis greatly reduces yield and crop quality and is often found in reduced tillage systems.

 Grazing and repeated cultivation can help to reduce perennial sow thistle stands by depleting root energy reserves.
-Cultivation is most efficient when emerging shoots are at the 6-leaf rosette stage.
+Cultivation is most efficient when emerging shoots have reached the 6-leaf rosette stage.

 Choose directly from Category